Dale Chihuly: Career

 In 1971, with the support of John Hauberg and Anne Gould Hauberg, Chihuly co-founded the Pilchuck Glass School near Stanwood, Washington.
 Chihuly also founded the HillTop Artists program in Tacoma, Washington at Hilltop Heritage Middle School and Wilson High School.

 In 1976, while Chihuly was in England, he was involved in a head-on car accident that propelled him through the windshield.
 His face was severely cut by glass and he was blinded in his left eye.
 After recovering, he continued to blow glass until he dislocated his right shoulder in 1979 while bodysurfing.

 In 1983, Chihuly returned to his native Pacific Northwest where he continued to develop his own work at the Pilchuck Glass School, which he had helped to found in 1971.
 No longer able to hold the glassblowing pipe, he hired others to do the work.
 Chihuly explained the change in a 2006 interview, saying "Once I stepped back, I liked the view", and said that it allowed him to see the work from more perspectives, enabling him to anticipate problems earlier.
 Chihuly's role has been described as "more choreographer than dancer, more supervisor than participant, more director than actor".
 San Diego Union-Tribune reporter Erin Glass wrote that she "wonders at the vision of not just the artist Chihuly, but the very successful entrepreneur Chihuly, whose estimated sales by 2004 was reported by The Seattle Times as $29 million."

 Chihuly and his team of artists were the subjects of the documentary Chihuly Over Venice.
 They were also featured in the documentary Chihuly in the Hotshop, syndicated to public television stations by American Public Television starting on November 1, 2008.

 In 2010, the Space Needle Corporation submitted a proposal for an exhibition of Chihuly's work at a site in the Seattle Center, in competition with proposals for other uses from several other groups.
 The project, which sees the new Chihuly exhibition hall occupy the site of the former Fun Forest amusement park in the Seattle Center park and entertainment complex, received the final approval from the Seattle City Council on April 25, 2011.
 Called Chihuly Garden and Glass, it opened May 21, 2012.

 2006 lawsuit

 In 2006, Chihuly filed a lawsuit against his former longtime employee, glassblower Bryan Rubino, and businessman Robert Kaindl, claiming copyright and trademark infringement.
 Kaindl's pieces used titles Chihuly had employed for his own works, such as Seaforms and Ikebana, and resembled the construction of Chihuly's pieces.
 Legal experts stated that influence on art style did not constitute copyright infringement.
 Chihuly settled the lawsuit with Rubino initially, and later with Kaindl as well.

 Works

-Regina Hackett, a Seattle Post-Intelligencer art critic, provided a chronology of Chihuly's work during the 1970s, 1980s, and 1990s:
+Regina Hackett, a Seattle Post-Intelligencer art critic, provided a chronology of Chihuly's work during the 1970s, 1980s, and 1990s.
+Chihuly's oeuvre can be categorized into a number of ongoing series which include: Navajo Blanket series, the Basket series, the Seaform series, the Macchia series, the Persian series, the Venetian series, the Ikebana series, and the Floats series.